 Under Simulation of Consent both parties must be open to all that marriage entails.
 Both must enter marriage with the intention to be faithful.
 Both must be open to the possibility of children.
 If either party excludes from the beginning any essential element of marriage, the marriage is invalid.
-In order for valid consent to take place you must be aware of what is required, and you must agree to it internally and externally.
+For valid consent to take place you must be aware of what is required, and you must agree to it internally and externally.

 Under Force and Fear both parties must give their consent freely.
 No one should marry because of any outside threat or pressure.
 For example, marriage is not something to be used as an escape from abusive parents.
 Neither is it to be seen as a necessary result of pre-marital pregnancy.

 Within the Documentary category we find two sub categories: (1) Defect of Form, and (2) Previous Bond.
 Concerning Defect of Form, the Catholic Church has a set of requirements for what constitutes a proper marriage ceremony.
 If the specified procedures are not followed, the marriage is not considered to be valid.
 For instance: if a couple was married by a Justice of the Peace and at least one of the parties was Catholic, the marriage would be invalid.
 If the marriage took place before a non-Catholic minister without the permission of the bishop, the marriage would also be invalid.
 As for Previous Bond, a Catholic with a previous valid marriage may not contract another marriage while the first spouse is still alive.